communitiesuk/funding-service-design-utils/README.md

 # funding-service-design-utils
-Utils serves as a shared library for funding service design applications.These utilities are meant to be reused across the project, streamlining our coding process and ensuring the reliability of our funding service design applications.
+Utils serves as a shared library for funding service design applications.
+These utilities are meant to be reused across the project, streamlining our coding process and ensuring the reliability of our funding service design applications.

 This library can be installed into other python repos and the packages used by those repos.